Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awsroute53.md

   },
   "steps": [{
     "check_logical_name": "QueryExistingDNSRecord",
-    "description": "This step attempts to query an existing record on Route53 via DNS Lookup."
+    "description": "This step attempts to query an existing record on Route53 via DNS Lookup.", "timeout_secs": 900
   }, {
     "check_logical_name": "QueryExistingDNSRecordAPI",
-    "description": "This step attempts to query an existing DNS record on Route53 via the AWS SDK for JavaScript v3."
+    "description": "This step attempts to query an existing DNS record on Route53 via the AWS SDK for JavaScript v3.", "timeout_secs": 900
   }, {
     "check_logical_name": "CreateDNSRecord",
-    "description": "This step attempts to create a DNS A record on Route53 via the AWS SDK for JavaScript v3."
+    "description": "This step attempts to create a DNS A record on Route53 via the AWS SDK for JavaScript v3.", "timeout_secs": 900
   }, {
     "check_logical_name": "RemoveDNSRecord",
-    "description": "This step attempts to remove a DNS A Record on Route53 via the AWS SDK for JavaScript v3."
+    "description": "This step attempts to remove a DNS A Record on Route53 via the AWS SDK for JavaScript v3.", "timeout_secs": 900
   }]
 }
 ```